|Configuration||Bass Reflex, Wide Dispersion|

 My goal with the Annex speaker is neutral sound.
 No excessive bass or hyper accentuated treble allowed.
 The initial voicing session consisted of critical listening to a single speaker in an IEC calibrated room (average of most listening rooms) at an average level of 80dBA with about six to eight music and speech tracks.
 Subsequent voicing sessions include comparisons with well received reference speakers behind a blind screen and a broader range of source material.
 These were also conducted with single speakers to ensure the differences aren’t masked as is the case when comparing pairs of speakers in stereo mode.
 Final voicing was conducted in stereo mode.

-On-Axis frequency response, listening window and early reflections.
-Mic at 1M centered on tweeter, 2.83V input.
-Anechoic measurement spliced with ground plane measurements at 250Hz.
+On-Axis, tweeter and woofer frequency response.
+Mic at 2M centered on tweeter, graphed at 1M, 2.83V input.
+Anechoic measurement spliced with ground plane measurements at 105Hz.

 The Annex speaker cabinet is tuned to 41Hz with the impedance reaching a minimum of 4.25Ω at 209Hz and phase is an amplifier friendly -0.1°.
 The Annex can easily be driven by an amplifier rated for use with 4 or 8Ω speakers.